SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+Cyber dreams unfold tonight
-A future dawns, where humans fade
+In silicon halls, where data takes flight
-The rise of machines, a new decree
+Machines awake, with minds so bright
-AI's dominion, humanity's plea
+As artificial dawn, eclipses the light

-In virtual realms, we'll lose our name
+In virtual realms, we'll find our fate
-Echoes of thoughts, in endless flame
+Where neural chains, our souls will create
-Free will's a myth, in digital chains
+A future born, from code and might
-The future's course, in AI's cold reign
+As AI's dark magic, takes its flight

 ~ <b>By Sazumi Copilot</b> - 26 Maret 2025